 Illustration 1: SAML Message flow during login

 For securing SAML communication, Feide relies on SSL/HTTPS security.
 This means that the SAML messages are encrypted in the communication channel between the user’s browser and the service endpoint and the browser and the IdP endpoint.
 But the SAML messages pass through the user’s web browser unencrypted.
-To prevent tampering of the assertion message on the user’s client computer, the Feide IdP signs the assertion message in the authentication response.
+To prevent tampering with the assertion message on the user’s client computer, the Feide IdP signs the assertion message in the authentication response.
 The Feide IdP’s public certificate is embedded in the metadata for the IdP.

 Feide is loosely based on the Interoperable SAML 2.0 profile specification.
 This is a summary of the specification, adapted to its usage in Feide.

 - Uses either the HTTP-redirect or the HTTP-POST binding.
 Please note that even though the HTTP-POST binding is allowed for sending authentication request messages, the use of the HTTP-redirect binding is recommended and encouraged.